markrobinsonuzh/diff_splice_paper/README.md

 The structure of this repository is as follows:

 - drosophila
+	- reference_files/: Directory containing the mean-dispersion estimates used for the simulation
 	- run_analysis_drosophila5.sh: Bash script to invoke all analysis steps for the fruit fly simulation.

 - hsapiens
+	- reference_files/: Directory containing the mean-dispersion estimates used for the simulation
 	- run_analysis_human5.sh: Bash script to invoke all analysis steps for the human simulation.

 - software